vapstack/qx/README.md

 - **Window**: offset and limit
 - **Projection**: final output shape

-Without a reduction stage, the query behaves like a filtered list query.
+Without a reduction stage, the query behaves like a filtered list query.\
 With a reduction stage, the query behaves like a grouped or aggregate query.

 ## Builder and IR

-The package has two parts:

-- a fluent builder on `*QX`
+Package has a fluent builder with chaining API.
-- a serializable expression tree built from `QX` and `Expr`
+There is no build phase, objects can be serialized directly.

 The main starting points are: